Alessandro-Dodon/pyvar/examples/README.md

 ## ⚠️ Disclaimer

-The LLM integration is **experimental**.
-Do **not** rely solely on its output, always verify results with traditional methods or a qualified expert.
+The LLM integration is experimental.
+Do not rely solely on its output, always verify results with traditional methods or a qualified expert.